ddw26/Team-Frist-Center/README.md

 ## Dashboard
 ### Segment 2 Dashboard outline
 - Although the dashboard is still under refinement here is the current status.
-As you can see, the team has connected the data successfully were able to connect the new data output and create a viz using tableau.
+As you can see, the team has connected the currrent data successfully and were able to get outputs to create a viz using tableau.
 - Currently the data is being revised to better fit the visualiztion we are trying to achieve.

 [Click here to see our interactive fishing project on Tableau](https://public.tableau.com/views/TheFishingProject/CountiesNC?:language=en-US&:display_count=n&:origin=viz_share_link)